energietransitie/needforheat-generic-firmware/README.md

 ### Other Things To Keep In Mind
 * Check the platformio.ini file in the cloned folder, look at the board_upload.flash_size, board_upload.maximum_size and board_build.partitions to check if they are right for your hardware.
+* You have to manually add presence detection bluetooth adresses in the presence_detection.c file at the top.
+Add them to the presence_addr_list and change presence_addr_count to be correct with what you added if you want it to work.
+* Later on it should be possible to upload the MAC adresses over HTTPS.
+To use this we should implement an API call that allows us to receive the MAC adresses and you should write a function that adds them to the MAC adress list.
+It would also be possible to write a function that changes the size of the list but my suggestion to start with would be to just make a list of 20 addresses to be the default.
 ## Features
 Currently ready: